 Marital Property – Who Owns What After You Get Married

-Marital assets acquired by either spouse during the marriage is considered marital property.
+Marital assets acquired by either spouse during the marriage is considered marital property under the law.
 But different states’ property laws determine how a state divides marital property in a divorce.
-The law can be complicated so it is important to consult with a trusted attorney.

 Marital property is any property newly acquired by the couple during their marriage.
-Common law states use this definition to decide how marriage assets get divided in the event of a death or a divorce.
+Common law states use this definition for the courts to decide how marriage assets get divided in the event of a death or a divorce.

 What is Separate Property?